MiguelCarpio/rhoso-rhoai/README.md

 ## Prerequisites

-You'll need at least one [NVIDIA GPU supported by RHOAI](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux_ai/1.5/html/hardware_requirements/hardware_requirements_rhelai) and some tools need to be installed as well the `install_yamls` and this repository.
-There is a helper make target for this, although there are some things that you still need to do:
+You'll need at least one [NVIDIA GPU supported by RHOAI](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux_ai/1.5/html/hardware_requirements/hardware_requirements_rhelai) and some tools need to be installed as well the [rhoso-rhelai](https://github.com/rhos-vaf/rhoso-rhelai), that uses [install_yamls](https://github.com/openstack-k8s-operators/install_yamls) and sets requeriments for the EDPM GPU Passthrough, and this repository.
+There is a prerequisites make target for this, although there are some things that you still need to do:

 ```bash
 sudo dnf -y install git make pciutils pip